markfeit/ampero/patches/Wong-Fu.md

 sound has been difficult to replicate, but maybe a future version will improve on it.

-Best played through a blue Strat.
+Best played on a blue Strat.

 Then shalt thou use pickup position four (neck + middle), no more, no less.
 Four shall be the position thou shalt use, and the number of